-Theater For The New City Presents World Premiere Of SOMETIME CHILD: A RECLAMATION AND A REDEMPTION
+Theater For The New City Presents World Premiere of SOMETIME CHILD: A RECLAMATION AND A REDEMPTION

-The play tells the tale of a unique relationship between a successful divorce lawyer and two young, troubled but gifted "at risk" youths who have mugged him.
+The play tells a tale of a unique relationship between a successful divorce lawyer and two young, troubled but gifted "at risk" youths who have mugged him.

 The play begins when a successful lawyer named John is mugged by two high school dropouts.
 He wakes up in the hospital only to find that one of his assailants, a young man named Clarence, works as a janitor on the night shift.
 Partly to distract himself from his pain and partly from a growing admiration for the youth, the lawyer becomes his mentor.
 He subsequently provides an educational scholarship for the young man.
 Clarence thrives in the mentorship, but uneasily: he fears being exposed for his role in the holdup.